Nissan Qashqai vs Hyundai Kona

 Safety Rundown

-Both the Nissan Qashqai and Hyundai Kona hold a 5-star ANCAP safety rating.
+The Nissan Qashqai holds a 5-star ANCAP rating vs 4 stars for the Hyundai Kona.
 Adult occupant protection scored 91% for the Nissan Qashqai and 80% for the Hyundai Kona.

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
 Airbag count is 7 in the Nissan Qashqai and 7 in the Hyundai Kona.

 Feature Showdown

-The Nissan Qashqai features a 12.3-inch touchscreen, while the Hyundai Kona gets a 12.3-inch display.
+The Nissan Qashqai features a 12.3-inch touchscreen paired with a 7-inch digital dash, while the Hyundai Kona gets a 12.3-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Nissan Qashqai stands out with wireless Apple CarPlay/Android Auto that you will not find on the Hyundai Kona.
 The Hyundai Kona counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.